found a new home!

 2. I also insist on fruit/nut tree branches when they are growing fresh (with the leaves still on them) to wear down their teeth.
 Rabbits need Timothy hay or Orchard Grass - these are hays that should be fed to your bunny.
 Do NOT give straw or regular hay, there is no nutritional value.

 3. Also many people buy alfalfa cubes at the pet shop and too much alfalfa can constipate rabbits.
 I recommend every three days that a rabbit receive at least one of these 'treats' to help break down the hairballs in their stomach.
 Because an average rabbit has a softball sized hard hairball in it's stomach and by 4 years old that will eventually kill them if it's not managed carefully.

-4. Please also be mindful that Rabbits are highly sensitive to heat, rabbits should be kept indoors and cool.
+4. Please also be mindful that Rabbits are highly sensitive to heat, rabbits should be kept indoors

 For more tips on rabbit care please contact firstname.lastname@example.org